mbrazeau/diffmatrix/README.md

 ### Windows
 [Download for Windows](https://github.com/mbrazeau/diffmatrix/releases/download/v2.0/diffmatrix_Winx86.exe)

-This should work as-is, but Windows may throw a warning.
+This is compatible with any Windows 10 systems.
+It should work as-is, but Windows may throw a warning.
 Click "More info" and then allow the program to run anyway.

 ## Usage